 To solve that problem I first tie off the snotter to the heel of the sprit with a few wraps and a half hitch.
-The tail is completely loose as it goes to the hole in the mast partner and turns back to the cleat on the centerboard case.
+The tail is completely loose as it goes to the hole in the mast partner and turns aft to the cleat on the centerboard case.
 The little cleat on the sprit that holds the peak pennant comes in handy as a jam cleat to keep the snotter from sliding up the sprit.

 With the snotter tied off to the sprit, I can move the sail wherever I like with the main halyard and everything moves together.
 After it’s in place, the half hitch slides off pretty easily and I cleat the tail back at the centerboard case.
 Need more headroom?
 Not a problem!

 On my overnight trip to Tangier Island I rigged up the sail with a reef since it was blowing pretty good.
 I’m not sure how hard, but it would have involved lots of hiking with full sail.

 I’m almost ashamed of how long it took me to get reefing set up… it really changes the feel of the boat.
 What would have been a puckering ride turned into a pleasant sail with big waves and all I had to think about was following the compass.
-Imagine the luxury of not needing to luff the main at the right moment to keep from going over!
+Imagine the luxury of not needing to luff the main and hiking hard at the right moment to keep from going over!

 To start the reefing process I back the jib and heave to.